 Experience relaxation in a whole new way.
 Float your stress away with floating in a controlled, warm and safe environment that is extraordinarily relaxing!
 Select one of our CD’s or relax in total silence.
 All floats are 1 hour unless a longer float is requested at the time of booking.
-The cost of your class and massage are not included in float prices.
+The cost of your massage is not included in float prices.

 To schedule a Float Session or purchase a Float Gift Certificate call Fred Pollard, LMT at (907) 232-3554.

 The floatation tank is an enclosed shallow pool of warm water saturated with 800 lbs of Epsom salts.You float like a cork, as if in the Dead Sea, for a physical experience that fully supports your body for tension release and relaxation.
 The buoyancy counteracts the effects of gravity, giving the floating person a sensation of weightlessness.
 Free from all external stimulation, your body can achieve a state of relaxation which is deeper and more beneficial than sleep.
 The benefits of the float tank are based on a revolutionary scientific approach to deep relaxation called; Restricted Environmental Stimulation Technique, or R.E.S.T. for short, first developed in 1954 by researchers at National Institute of Mental Health in Washington.

 Athletes have found that using float-therapy in conjunction with their training program has improved their athletic performance.
 Every muscle is able to fully rest and recover after being pushed to the limit.
 Floating can help improve performance, aid in preventing sports injuries, and shorten recovery time.